-Modeled partly after the Clinical Trial Network of the National Institute on Drug Abuse (NIDA), the CRISM provides a functional Canada-wide interventional research network in the field of substance misuse, where members work together to generate the knowledge base necessary to improve current addiction treatment paradigms.
+CRISM (Canadian Research Initiative in Substance Misuse) provides a Canada-wide research network in the field of substance misuse, where members work together to generate the knowledge base necessary to improve current addiction treatment paradigms.

 CRISM was designed to facilitate communication and collaboration among addiction service providers, researchers, and policy-makers.
-In September 2015, four regional CRISM Nodes, one each located in British Columbia, the Prairies (Alberta, Manitoba, Saskatchewan), Ontario, and the Quebec-Atlantic region (Nova-Scotia, Newfoundland and Labrador, New Brunswick and Prince-Edward-Island), began operations.
+The four regional CRISM Nodes, in BC, the Prairies, Ontario, and the Quebec-Atlantic region, began their operations in 2015.

-The Quebec-Atlantic Node plans to contribute to the CRISM consortium with projects that accelerate the transfer of scientific knowledge towards the development of new treatments, including pharmaceutical approaches and psychological interventions for drug users.
+The Quebec-Atlantic Node plans to contribute to CRISM with projects that accelerate the transfer of scientific knowledge towards the development of new treatments, including pharmaceutical approaches and psychological interventions for people who use substances.

 The overarching goal of the Quebec-Atlantic node is to provide a dynamic research environment where partners from the community and the clinical world identify crucial needs and priorities in terms of addiction response.
 Together, they develop interventional research projects in the area of substance misuse.

 The Quebec-Atlantic node priorities are development, evaluation and dissemination of interventions along four themes: poly-substance use problems; mental health comorbidities; pain; and medical comorbidities.

 MEMBERS OF THE QUEBEC-ATLANTIC NODE